cpmss521/CASN/README.md

 # CASN
 Co-attention span network with multi-task for BioNER
+The code is being organized and will be uploaded later....